Call For Proposals

 To maximize the overall number of presenters, the Conference Planning Committee will continue the NASPAA practice of following the Rule of Two: limiting presenter participation to two sessions during the main conference.
 This includes roles as convener, presenter, and/or respondent, but each session only counts once.
 This rule does not apply to the following types of sessions: meetings, plenaries, workshops, and the Accreditation Institute.

-Proposal Selection: NASPAA typically receives more than 200 excellent proposal submissions for each Annual Conference, so please understand that selecting panels is a difficult and highly selective process.
+NASPAA typically receives more than 200 excellent proposal submissions for each Annual Conference, so please understand that selecting panels is a difficult and highly selective process.
 As such, quality rather than quantity is always best when submitting proposals.
 We much prefer to receive your best ideas rather than every idea you might have.
-Preference will be given to panels that address the theme of Reconstructing Governance for the Next 50 Years and which:
+Preference will be given to panels that address the theme of Impact, Growth, and Value: Conveying the Importance of Public Service Education and which:

 - Address at least one of the conference tracks;